melanie531/SageMaker-Data-Wrangler-Example/README.md

 ## Overview
 Amazon SageMaker helps data scientists and developers to prepare, build, train, and deploy machine learning models quickly by bringing together a broad set of purpose-built capabilities.
-In this workshop, learn about how SageMaker can accelerate machine learning development by way of an example where we build the musical playlist tailored to a user's tastes.
+This example shows how SageMaker can accelerate machine learning development during the data preprocessing stage to help build the musical playlist tailored to a user's tastes.

 ## Dataset